Algae Bloom 454CC

 - Establish a good seal to the reduction bin so that air is not entering and smoke is not leaving the bin.

 - Position the organic material ( newspaper, sawdust, etc.) and the piece so that the flames can get all around the piece.

-- Different organic materials may produce very different results, for example a glaze reduced in newspaper could be a beautiful blue color and the same glaze reduced in sawdust could have a metallic copper appearance.
+- Different organic materials may produce very different results, for example a glaze reduced in newspaper could be a beautiful blue colour and the same glaze reduced in sawdust could have a metallic copper appearance.

 - Pieces should be cleaned immediately with water and a hard bristle brush.
 After cleaning, warm the pieces in the kiln to evaporate any water from the piece.
-This helps to set the colors more permanently.
+This helps to set the colours more permanently.